Coping With Lessons We Never Want To Learn

 Like most 21st century Americans, the feeling of being out of control is worse than unpleasant.
 Most of the time, perhaps like you, the more out of control I feel, the more frenetic and futile are my behaviors.

-Intellectually, I knew that I was not crying for just the loss of Ally but for all of those I have experienced because they accumulate, don’t they?
-We carry them around with us because we’re simply too afraid to stop because we’re afraid we’ll be flattened and won’t be able to get up again.
+Intellectually, I knew that I was not crying for just the loss of Ally but for all of those losses I have experienced before.
+Because they accumulate, don’t they?
+We carry them around with us because we’re simply too afraid to stop.
+We’re afraid we’ll be flattened and won’t be able to get up again.

 But that’s a lie.